nimbly/ActiveResource/README.md

 ## Logging

-You can activate request and response logging of every ActiveResource call by enabling the `log` option on a Connection.
+You can activate request and response logging of every ActiveResource call by enabling the `log` option on a `Connection`.
 To access the log data, call the `getLog` method on the connection.
 Due to memory footprint and security reasons, *do not* use logging in production environments.